Plot Structure for MG Writers: A Gentle Guide to Building Momentum Without Losing Heart

 tries again

 Each attempt reveals something new about their internal conflict.
+This is where emotional growth begins, quietly, imperfectly, and often unintentionally.

 4. The Midpoint: A Moment of Clarity